Can I interest you in the juiciest cornflake-crusted buttermilk chicken on earth?!

 - Place cornflakes, ½ teaspoon salt, ½ teaspoon black pepper, onion powder, garlic powder, smoked paprika and ¼ teaspoon cayenne pepper in a small food processor and pulse until cornflake pieces are just broken up (not in crumbs).
 Transfer the mixture to a shallow dish.

-- Place the eggs and milk in a separate dish and whisk to combine.
+- Place the eggs and buttermilk in a separate dish and whisk to combine.

 - Place the flour in a separate dish and whisk in ½ teaspoon remaining salt, ¼ teaspoon remaining black pepper and ¼ teaspoon cayenne pepper.

 - Season the chicken thighs or breasts with the remaining 1 teaspoon salt and ¼ teaspoon black pepper.

 - Line the dishes up in this order to create an assembly line: chicken, flour, egg/buttermilk mixture, cornflake mixture and the prepared baking sheet with wire rack.
 Dip the chicken into the flour, then the egg/buttermilk mixture, then cornflake mixture and place it on the wire rack.
 Repeat with the remaining ingredients.
 Coat the chicken with cooking spray.

 - Bake 22-27 minutes or until chicken is firm and reaches 165 degrees in the thickest part (use an instant-read thermometer).

 - Drizzle desired amount of honey over the chicken and serve immediately.

 *Cooking Tip: The cook time will differ between chicken thighs and breasts, so it's best to use an instant-read thermometer to tell when it's done.

 - Serving Size: ⅙ of recipe

 - Sodium: 468mg